THE MONUMENT TO SCUTTLED SHIPS | Sevastopol.org |

 After removing guns from the ships, the crews took part in defending Sevastopol at the bastions.

 The Monument consists of the artificial granite cliff made up of rough boulders standing on a square base (9.2 x 9.2m).
 A hexahedral pedestal rises from the cliff and it is crowned with a Corinthian column of light-colored diorite.
 On top of it there is a bronze sculpture of the two-headed eagle with widespread wings facing the sea, which holds in its beak the laurel wreath of glory and the naval anchor.
 Lower on the cliff, the bronze mast of the sailing- ship is attached.
 On the side of the pedestal facing the seafront there is a memorial plaque with the relief map of the Sevastopol harbor and marked areas where the ships were scuttled.
-The total height of the Memorial is 16.66 m.

 During the Great Patriotic war the Monument was damaged and restored in 1961.
 The Monument is an integral part of the memorial complex created to mark the 50th anniversary of the liberation of Sevastopol under the supervision of architect A.M.
 Veisen and is one of the symbols of the Hero City of Sevastopol.